dfeehan/dfeehan.github.io/index.md

 <br>
 My research interests lie at the intersection of networks, demography, and quantitative methodology.
-I'm an Associate Professor of Demography at the
+I'm currently an Associate Professor of Demography at the
 <a href="https://www.demog.berkeley.edu">University of California, Berkeley</a>.
 In the summer of 2015, I finished my Ph.D. at Princeton's
 <a href="https://opr.princeton.edu">Office of Population Research</a>, and